Professor Anamik Saha

 Profile

-I am a researcher of race and media with a particular focus on issues of ‘diversity’ in the creative and cultural industries.
-After completing my PhD in Sociology at Goldsmiths, University of London, I worked in what was then known as the Institute of Communication Studies at the University of Leeds, firstly as an ESRC Post-Doctoral Research Fellow, then as a Lecturer in Communications.
-I worked at Goldsmiths between 2014–22 before returning to the University of Leeds as a Professor of Race and Media in the School of Media and Communication.
+I am a researcher specialising in race and media, with a particular focus on ‘diversity’ in the creative and cultural industries.
+After completing my PhD in Sociology at Goldsmiths, University of London, I joined the University of Leeds—then in the Institute of Communication Studies—as an ESRC Postdoctoral Research Fellow and later as a Lecturer in Communication.
+From 2014 to 2022, I was based at Goldsmiths before returning to Leeds as Professor of Race and Media in the School of Media and Communication.
 I have also held visiting fellowships at MIT and Trinity College, Connecticut.

 Research interests

-My research interests are in race and the media, with a particular focus on cultural production and the cultural industries.
-I explore these issues through a critical cultural lens, including cultural studies and political economy perspectives.
+My research focuses on race and media, particularly cultural production and the cultural industries, using critical cultural approaches, including cultural studies and political economy.

-My PhD was an ethnographic study of British South Asian cultural production in three cultural industries: publishing, television and theatre.
-I have also studied British Asians making music.
+My PhD was an ethnographic study of British South Asian cultural production in publishing, television, and theatre.
+I have also researched British Asians in the music industry.
+Since then, my work has expanded to examine diversity in media more broadly, including a major in-depth study of the publishing industry based on 117 interviews with industry professionals.

-More recently I have also worked with the Centre on Dynamics of Ethnicity on a project that looked at the crises of 2020 and impact of the pandemic and #BlackLivesMatter on black, brown and Asian people trying to gain entry into creative and cultural industries.
-My recent research has also explored the issue of digital cultural production and I have worked on a project funded by the ESRC Digit Innovation Fund with Francesca Sobande and David Hesmondhalgh that explores how ‘Creators of Colour’ negotiate and contend with racism online.
+More recently, I collaborated with the Centre on Dynamics of Ethnicity on a project examining the impact of the 2020 crises—#BlackLivesMatter and the pandemic—on Black, Brown, and Asian creatives trying to enter the cultural industries.
+My recent research also explores digital cultural production, including an ESRC-funded project with Francesca Sobande and David Hesmondhalgh on how ‘Creators of Colour’ navigate racism online.

-As well as my two books my work has been published in journals including Media, Culture and Society, Ethnic and Racial Studies, and Ethnicities.
-With David Hesmondhalgh (2013) I co-edited a special issue of Popular Communication on race and ethnicity in cultural production, and with Dave O’Brien, Kim Allen and Sam Friedman (2017) I co-edited a special issue of Cultural Sociology on inequalities in the cultural industries.
-More recently I have edited a special issue of Culture, Communication and Critique (2020) with Eve Ng and Khadijah White on #CommunicationSoWhite.
-I was Chair of the Ethnicity and Race in Communication Division of the International Communication Association between 2017-2019.
-In 2019 I became an editor of the European Journal of Cultural Studies.
+In addition to my two books, my work has been published in Media, Culture & Society, Ethnic and Racial Studies, International Journal of Communication and Ethnicities.
+I have co-edited special issues on race and cultural production for Popular Communication (2013, with David Hesmondhalgh), Cultural Sociology (2017, with Dave O’Brien, Kim Allen, and Sam Friedman), and Culture, Communication & Critique (2020, with Eve Ng and Khadijah White) on #CommunicationSoWhite.
+I served as Chair of the Ethnicity and Race in Communication Division of the International Communication Association (2017–2019) and have been an editor of the European Journal of Cultural Studies since 2019.

 Qualifications